PennyLaneAI/pennylane/doc/introduction/interfaces.rst

         qml.RX(x, wires=0)
         return qml.probs(wires=0)

-PennyLane currently provides the following differentiation methods for QNodes, divided into the following categories.
+PennyLane currently provides the following differentiation methods for QNodes:

 Simulation-based differentiation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following methods use `reverse accumulation
 <https://en.wikipedia.org/wiki/Automatic_differentiation#Reverse_accumulation>`__ to compute
 gradients; a well-known example of this approach is backpropagation.
-These methods only support
-state-vector simulators, they are **not** hardware compatible; they are only supported on
+These methods are **not** hardware compatible; they are only supported on
 *statevector* simulator devices such as :class:`default.qubit <~.DefaultQubit>`.

 However, for rapid prototyping on simulators, these methods typically out-perform forward-mode